-I was quite surprised to discover the religious side of Hampi.
-I usually do a bit of googling before visiting a place.
-But my work was so jam packed that all I did before the trip was to pack my bags.
-May be that is why there were more surprises than I anticipated.
-Also I have heard only stories of Vijayanagara ruins and I have never heard of Anegudi.
-Anegudi is the other side of Thungabadra river.
+So far, I had only heard of stories of Vijayanagara ruins and never those of Anegudi.
+Anegudi falls on the other side of the Tungabhadra river.
 This part of Hampi is believed to be where Kishkinda Kandam of Ramayana took place.
-I read Ramayana and so I was on cloud nine as I went to each place.
-Here is the gist of places in Hampi which are religiously important.
+I read Ramayana, and so I was on cloud nine as I went to each location.

 1. Anjanadri Hills

 It is the most crucial hill, which is visible from many parts of Hampi.
 It is easy to spot with its white stairs spiralling around the mountain.

 There are two ways to reach the hill.
 You can either take a ferry from the Virupaksha temple, reach this side or take the highways, pass the Thungabadra dam, and follow the route to the Kishkinda resort.